ABOUT ME

 After 12 years of working for the same NHS organisation, I moved NHS trust and became an antenatal/postnatal ward manager.
 Within this same organisation I was appointed the role of maternity matron and gained a wealth of understanding with regards to leadership, staff management, project management, clinical governance, audit, change implementation and trust guidelines.

-I became a Lecturer in Midwifery in 2017 and I was registered as a Midwifery Teacher on the Nursing and Midwifery Council Register in 2018.
+I became a Lecturer in Midwifery in 2017, and I was registered as a Midwifery Teacher on the Nursing and Midwifery Council Register in 2018.
 Within that same year, I became a Fellow of the Higher Education Academy.
 I was also a Supervisor of Midwives (a role that no longer exists within midwifery) but felt the need to complete a bridging course to acquire the certification as a Professional Midwifery Advocate.
-Within this role I support student midwives undertaking the midwifery programme to enable sourcing solutions to both their personal and professional problems.
+Within this role I supported student midwives undertaking the midwifery programme to enable sourcing solutions to both their personal and professional problems.
 I facilitate restorative supervision sessions which enhances their resilience in both the academic and practical setting.

-Within my role as a Professional Midwifery Advocate and as a Senior Lecturer in midwifery, I have gained a vast amount of experience in restorative supervision and am passionate about supporting others to aid with achieving their goals.
+Within my role as a Professional Midwifery Advocate and as a Senior Lecturer in midwifery, I gained a vast amount of experience in restorative supervision and am passionate about supporting others to aid with achieving their goals.
 I recognised that I was able to develop resilience in others and empower people to achieve.
-I felt that my skills could be extended further and decided to undertake a post graduate certificate in Coaching and Mentoring for which I was awarded a Distinction.
+I felt that my skills could be extended further and decided to undertake a post graduate certificate in coaching and mentoring for which I was awarded a distinction.
 These additional skills complimented my role as a Professional Midwifery Advocate and in time I felt that my skill set could be applied to not only supporting student midwives, midwives and nurses within the NHS but also outside of the NHS and university setting.
+I am currently contracted to facilitate external PMA sessions and coaching workshops for midwives and nurses at a London based maternity unit.
+My skill set can transform the attendees thought process and enable self-awareness and eagerness to re-energise, change and flourish using positive thinking strategies and techniques.
+I am proud of my achievements and feel a sense of self satisfaction and pride when my clients achieve their goals.

 I ensure that I keep myself updated with professional development in both midwifery and coaching practice and am registered as a professional coach with the European Mentoring and Coaching Council (EMCC).